taw00/joplin-rpm/README.md

 sharing of documents making it very collaborative.

 Both are great projects.
 And yes, there are a lot of great markdown notebook-ish applications out there.
-But Turtl and Joplin are my two favorite projects in this application space.
+But Joplin is my hands-down favorite project in this application space.
+-->